 – You are denied permanent disability even though you have a significant disability.

-If you are an injured landscape worker and you need help with your workers’ compensation claim, talk to one of the experienced West Palm Beach, Orlando, and Boca Raton Workers’ Compensation lawyers at Scott J. Sternberg & Associates, P.A. at 561-687-5660.
+If you are an injured landscape worker and you need help with your workers’ compensation claim, talk to one of the experienced West Palm Beach, Orlando, and Boca Raton Workers’ Compensation lawyers at Sternberg / Forsythe, P.A. at 561-687-5660.